vlang/v/vlib/x/vweb/README.md

 ### Evaluation moment

-By default the registered middleware functions are executed *before* a method on your app struct is called.
+By default, the registered middleware functions are executed *before* a method on your app struct is called.
 You can also change this behaviour to execute middleware functions *after* a method on your app struct is called, but before the response is sent!